Keeping It Simple Italian

 Cooked Italian tuna steaks in a pan on a wood table

-Tuna is often abundant along the Italian coast and this seared Italian tuna steak recipe was what he recommended I cook when I purchased the fresh tuna.
+• Authentic Simple Italian Cooking At Its Best!
+This simple dish is one that I learned to cook in Cetona, Italy, a small hilltop town in Tuscany.
+I met the fishmonger at the weekly market in the square (who drives in from the coast with the freshest seafood that is available each week.)
+Tuna is often abundant along the Italian coast and this seared Italian tuna steak recipe was what he recommended I cook.
 It is pure simple Italian cooking at its best and so delicious.

-I love cooking it because it is so easy and the perfect quick meal that I can cook up for my family after a long day exploring the Tuscan countryside when we are too tired to eat out.
+• Quick dinner!
+Tuna is the ideal dish if you need a quick dinner.
+I love cooking it because it is so easy and the perfect quick meal that I can cook up for my family after a long day exploring the Tuscan countryside or when we are at home and we are too tired to cook.

 A stone street in Cetona, Italy